 You need to use email marketing, but I knew you’d be lost in the weeds with how to do it.

 So I put together these 12 effective strategies for eCommerce stores to build that list.
 And no more digging through reams of list building strategies for blogs and trying to adapt them for eCommerce.
 These strategies are specific and exclusive only to your eCommerce business.

 Despite being a professional marketer, I’ve fallen for it.

 It’s one of the most innovative and fun methods of collecting emails I’ve seen yet, so I don’t even mind that I’ve fallen for it.
 Here’s how it went down.

 I was online shopping, searching for the perfect pair of shorts.
 Just as I was going down the rabbit hole, I found it.
 Modcloth’s Be the Buyer section:

 The section where you get to vote for the items you want to see the store carry.
-And of course, you leave your email address to see the results -- not to mention purchase the items you voted in once they’re in stock.
+And of course, you leave your email address to see the results -- not to mention purchase the items you voted for once they’re in stock.

 This works for a few reasons: